rtmigo/xrandom_dart/README.md

 ```

 Xrandom does not limit the `max` argument: it can be any positive `int`.
 Therefore, it
 **is possible to generate as huge numbers as needed**.
-This is true for any of the Xrandom library
+This is true for all of the Xrandom
 classes on all platforms.

 ## Xrandom.nextFloat()